jeremyreeder/gridscout/docs/_posts/2019-09-26-why-we-must-be-armed.md

 — Constitution of the United States, 2nd Amendment
 </div>

-We the People are responsible for our own security and for that of our communities.
+We the People are responsible for our own security.
 That responsibility cannot reasonably be delegated to any government.
-I have two reasons for this position:
+I have two reasons for this
+position:

 1. *It is infeasible for a government to provide adequate security to respond to immediate threats against each individual.* The best it can do is to